 The key factor besides purity in the viability of desalinization to produce large quantities of drinking water and water for irrigation is cost, usually referred to as the cost per volume of drinking water produced.
 The most significant cost is the construction of the plant, but once developed, the key expense involved in desalinization is that of energy.
 The increasing price of energy could limit the viability of desalinization in many places.

 Desalinization is critical to growth and sustainability in countries in the Middle East, and much of the technology was developed here.
 Today, Saudi Arabia is the largest producer of desalinized water, followed by the United States.
 In the US, desalinization plants are focused in California and Florida.
 Countries such as Australia, with extensive arid regions and highly irregular precipitation, are gearing up to increase the amount of water produced by desalinization.
 For example, in Australia, investment in desalinization will involve a tripling of the number of plants between 2004 and 2013.

-Desalinization technologies has applications beyond seawater.
-For example, desalinization is applied to treat groundwater in inland areas that is too salty for drinking or for irrigation, for example in the El Paso region of Texas.
+Desalinization technologies have applications beyond seawater.
+For example, desalinization is applied to treat groundwater in inland areas that are too salty for drinking or for irrigation, for example in the El Paso region of Texas.
 Desalinization can also be used to treat effluent from sewage treatment plants.